-Tapeworms are flat, parasitic worms shaped like ribbons that get into the gut when people ingest their eggs or larvae (x).
-Taeniasis is the parasitic infection that tapeworms cause.
-Humans most commonly contract tapeworms when they ingest raw or undercooked food (x).
-Tapeworms are a parasite and cannot survive on their own.
-They do not have a digestive tract, so they consume nutrients straight from the small bowel of their host and grow inside them (x).
+Tapeworms are flat, parasitic worms shaped like ribbons that get into your gut when you ingest their eggs or larvae. (x) Taeniasis is the parasitic infection that tapeworms cause.
+Humans most commonly contract tapeworms when they consume raw or undercooked food. (x)

-The parasites exist all over the world, but the infection mostly shows up in countries in eastern Europe, sub-Saharan Africa, Latin America and Asia (x, x).
 Usually, people with tapeworms in their systems are unaware of the worms in their bodies because the symptoms can be mild or even non-existent.
-But taeniasis can lead to a rare infectious disease called cysticercosis if the tapeworms form cysts, which affect tissue in the brain or muscles (x, x).
+But taeniasis can lead to a rare infectious disease called cysticercosis if the tapeworms form cysts, which affect tissue in the brain or muscles. (x) (x) (x)

 How Does Tapeworm Spread to Humans?

-Tapeworms move through three stages in their life cycle — eggs, larvae and adults (x).
-When the tapeworm reaches adulthood, it can live in human intestines until it dies and the human either passes it or it absorbs into the intestines (x).
+Tapeworms move through three stages in their life cycle — eggs, larvae and adults. (x) When the tapeworm reaches adulthood, it can live in the human intestines until it dies, and the human either passes it or it absorbs into the intestines. (x)

-First, the eggs or worms live in their host’s intestines until they are passed into the environment in the host’s feces, where they can survive for months.
-Cows and pigs then consume the eggs or vegetation that the eggs contaminate and the animals become their host.
+First, the eggs or worms live in the host’s intestines until they pass into the environment through their feces, where they can survive for months.
+Cows and pigs then consume the eggs or vegetation that the eggs contaminate, and the animals become their host.

 Then, the parasite spreads to humans if they eat raw or undercooked meat from the infected animal host.
 The adult tapeworm then develops in the human’s small intestine.
 Tapeworms can grow as long as 12 feet and can live in the small intestine for years undetected.

 The tapeworm produces segments called proglottids, which have complete male and female reproductive systems.
-The proglottids grow, become pregnant and detach from the tapeworm so that it can move to the human’s anus or pass through their stool, along with its eggs.
-Then the eggs are released back into the environment, they are consumed by another host and the cycle starts all over again (x).
+The proglottids grow, become pregnant and detach from the tapeworm so that they can move to the human’s anus or pass through their stool, along with its eggs.
+Then the eggs release back into the environment, and another host consumes them, and the cycle starts all over again. (x)

-Humans can also contract it by interacting with animals, especially if the animals’ feces are not completely disposed of (x).
+Humans can also contract it by interacting with animals, especially if the animals’ feces remain around the area without properly disposing of excrements. (x)

 Poor hygiene can also spread tapeworm.
-If people come in contact with particles of contaminated feces and they fail to wash their hands, they can transfer the parasite to their mouths (x).
+If people contact particles of contaminated feces and fail to wash their hands, they can transfer the parasite to their mouths. (x)

 Symptoms of a Tapeworm

-Tapeworms usually do not trigger symptoms because they adapt to the human body very well (x).
-When they do, they are usually mild and non-specific.
+Tapeworms rarely trigger symptoms because they adapt to the human body very well. (x) When they do, they are usually mild and non-specific.

 About eight weeks after the person ingests the tapeworm, it matures to adulthood in the intestine and may cause symptoms:

-Tapeworms that have not completely matured may cause different symptoms than adult tapeworms because they can move to other parts of the body.
+Tapeworms that have not entirely matured may cause different symptoms than adult tapeworms because they can move to other parts of the body.
 They can cause pain in the lungs, headaches, fever or jaundice. (x)The symptoms continue until the infected individual treats the infection to kill the parasite.
 But without treatment, it can live for years. (x)

 Pork tapeworms can cause cysticercosis, which is a tissue infection.
-The tapeworm can form into cysts in the tissue in the muscles, eyes, brain and spinal cord.
+The tapeworm can form cysts in the tissue in the muscles, eyes, brain and spinal cord.
 The cysts grow and cause inflammation.
 In the brain or spinal cord, it causes headaches, seizures, swelling in the brain, stroke or death.
 In the muscles, lumps may develop under the skin.
-But sometimes the condition doesn’t cause any symptoms at all.
-If the cysts are infected with bacteria, they may burst and cause anaphylaxis, which can be life-threatening.
+But sometimes, the condition doesn’t cause any symptoms at all.
+If the cysts become infected with bacteria, they may burst and cause anaphylaxis, which is life-threatening.

 Treating a Tapeworm

-Treatment for neurocysticercosis may be longer because destroying the cysts can cause an inflammatory response.
-Dosage and treatment duration depends on how many cysts there are, where they form, how far they have developed and how acute the symptoms are (x).
+Treatment for neurocysticercosis may be more extensive because destroying the cysts can cause an inflammatory response.
+Dosage and treatment duration depends on how many cysts there are, where they form, how far they have developed and how acute the symptoms are. (x)

 Adult vs. Larvae Treatment

-Treating adult tapeworms is easier than treating larvae because they can move around the body but adult tapeworms stay in the small intestine.
-By the time the larva triggers symptoms, it may have already been living in the body for years (x).
+Treating adult tapeworms is more manageable than treating larvae because they can move around the body, but adult tapeworms stay in the small intestine.
+By the time the larva triggers symptoms, it may have already lived in the body for years. (x)